emberfeather/less.js-middleware/readme.md

     </tbody>
 </table>

-  // Override the defaults for the compiler. compilerOptions = extend(true, {
-    compress: 'auto',
-    sourceMap: false,
-    yuicompress: false

 ## `compilerOptions`

 The `compilerOptions` are passed directly into the less parser with minimal defaults or changes by the middleware.